pmariglia/showdown/README.md

 7. Weather

-### Minimax
+### Safest
 use DECISION_LOGIC=safest (default unless otherwise specified)

-[Minimax](https://en.wikipedia.org/wiki/Minimax) means that the bot will make a move that minimizes the possible loss for a turn.
+Safest means that the bot will make a move that minimizes the possible loss for a turn.
+This is equivalent to the [Maximin](https://en.wikipedia.org/wiki/Minimax#Maximin) strategy

 This decision type is deterministic - the bot will always make the same move given the same situation again.